ClementRivaille/orchestre-js/doc/api.md

 <a name="Orchestre+schedule"></a>

 ### orchestre.schedule(name, beats, [action], [options])
-Schedule an action (play, stop, or trigger) for a player on an incoming beat
+Schedule an action (play, stop, or switch) for a player on an incoming beat

 **Kind**: instance method of [<code>Orchestre</code>](#Orchestre)